-Council needs to consider the options for improving the resilience of Timaru's water supply.
-Prior to future investment in any additional water sources, an option favoured by Council and set out in the draft plan, is water metering.
-It is proposed that water metering for all urban schemes be investigated.
+Council is considering the options for improving the resilience of Timaru's water supply.
+Prior to future investment in any additional water sources, an option favoured by Council and set out in this plan, is water metering.
+It is proposed that water metering for all urban schemes be investigated with implementation now planned from 2023/24.
 Water metering would result in a change in the charging mechanism for urban water supplies, with a charge to consumers based on consumption.